 For employees hired or rehired on or after January 2011, the Water Board has established a voluntary 401(a) defined contribution retirement plan in lieu of the existing retirement plan described above.
 The plan is administered by Nationwide Insurance Company.
 The Water Board has the authority to amend the plan and has negotiated the current contribution rate with the employee union.
-The current contract requires the Water Board to contribute at the same rate per annum as the employee contributes to the 457(b) plan for that year, but no less than 9% and no more than 13% of the employee's annual regular salary for payroll periods ending in that year.
+In conjunction with the 401(a) plan, the Water Board has established a 457(b) retirement plan.
+Employees may contribute any amount they choose to the 457(b) plan, not to exceed the annual limit under the Federal Law.
+The current contract requires the Water Board to contribute to the 401(a) plan at the same rate per annum as the employee contributes to the 457(b) plan for that vear, but no less than 9% and no more than 13% of the employee's annual regular salary for payroll periods ending in that year.
 For this purpose, annual regular salary does not include lump sum payments for unused leave.
-Employees become eligible under this plan on or after the employee's seventh month of employment with the Water Board.
-Employees are required to be employed for 48 continuous months after the date of the employee's hire or rehire before the employee is fully vested in the plan.
-For the fiscal year ended June 30, 2016, the Water Board contributed \$38,372 to the plan and employees contributed \$46,336.
+Employees become eligible to enter the 401(a) plan on or after the employee's seventh month of employment with the Water Board.
+Employees are required to be employed for 48 continuous months after the date of the employee's hire or rehire before the employee is fully vested in the 401(a) plan.
+Employees who terminate before 48 months forfeit their 401(a) plan balance.
+Forfeitures totaled \$101 for the fiscal year ended June 30, 2017.
+For the fiscal year ended June 30, 2017, the Water Board contributed \$77,187 to the 401(a) plan, and the employees contributed \$69,887 to the 457(b) plan.